[Review] ByWishTrend, Green Tea & Enzyme Powder Wash

-It’s finally the weekend and one of my favourite Korean brands has just launched a new product that I will review today:
+It’s finally the weekend and one of my favorite Korean brands has just launched a new product that I will review today:

 Where to buy